ac-93/braille_rl/guide/guide.md

 | `Cont-Arrows` &nbsp;&nbsp;&nbsp;   |  3.5mm above center of box covering all arrow keys    |
 | `Cont-Alpha`  &nbsp;&nbsp;&nbsp;   |  3.5mm above center of box covering all alphabet keys |

 The robot-jogger tool is useful for finding these work frame positions.

 Additionally 'tap_move' and 'press_move' can also be adjusted slightly to better suit the specific setup.
-In the discrete setting be sure to check that each movement gathers a tactile observation without activating a button and in the continuous setting allow for a range of actions that do not activate the button.
+In the discrete setting be sure to check that each movement gathers a tactile observation without activating a button and in the continuous setting the tap depth range allows for a range of actions that do not activate the button.

 ### Evaluating Trained Models ###

+Evalutation scripts are provided in the algorithm sub directories, this is done per algorithm due to slight difference in the saved models.
+These script can be called with a saved model directory, saved model number and seed. e.g. ```run_evaluation(model_dir='saved_models/sim/discrete/arrows/dd_dqn/dd_dqn_s2/', model_save_name='tf1_save', seed=1)```.
+This will test the accuracy and efficiency of the trained model when typing a series of sample sequences as done in the paper.
+A confusion matrix will also be shown, this is to give some insight into the types of inaccuracies made by the trained model.
+This can be used to compare between either new/adjusted algorithms or new sensors.

-### Comparing to Current Work ###
+### Comparing Trained models ###

+There are three comparisons that will offer the most insight when comparing between different sensors or different algorithms.
+These are

+* Accuracy of trained model e.g. how many misspresses will a trained agent make when typing example key sequences using the `evaluate_model.py` scripts.
+* Efficiency of trained model e.g. how many steps taken to complete these same key sequences.
+* Sample efficieny over training, this can be measured by the number of training steps required to reach high asymptotic performance.

+This provides three clear metrics for comparison between new methods or new hardware.